martinandert/react-translate-component/README.md

 $ node server.js
 ```

-It should tell you to point your browser to http://localhost:3000/.
+It should tell you to point your browser to [http://localhost:3000].
 There you will find the page greeting you.
-Observe that when switching locales the greeting message adjusts its text to the new locale without ever reloading the page.
+Observe that when switching locales the greeting message adjusts its text to the new locale without ever reloading the page or doing any ajax magic.

 Please take a look at this repo's `spec.js` file to see some more nice tricks.
 To become a master craftsman we encourage you to also read [Counterpart's README][7]